-The Holy Spirit
+Holy Spirit

 The Holy Spirit is the third person of the Trinity.
-He regenerates, indwells, baptizes, and seals all believers in Christ and empowers those yielded to God.
-(Matt.
-28:19; John 3:3-7; Titus 3:5; I Cor.
-6:19; Rom.
-8:9; I Cor.
-2:12; 12:13; Eph.
-4:30; Col. 3:14)
+He restrains evil and convicts men of sin.
+He regenerates those who trust Christ as Savior, He indwells, baptizes, and seals all believers in Christ, He bestows spiritual gifts on each believer and empowers believers that are yielded to Him.
+These gifts are God-given abilities to be used for service unto Christ.
+(John 16:7-11; John 3:3-7; ICor.2:12,13; Eph.4:1-16,30).